TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 # Sentinel Notify (Alpha)

-A Home Assistant automation blueprint that turns a Battery Sentinel or Entity Sentinel into smart, change-aware notifications: it tells you what is actually wrong, by name, and does not SPAM your notifications.
+A Home Assistant automation blueprint that turns a Battery Sentinel or Entity Sentinel into smart, change-aware notifications: it tells you what is wrong, by name, and does not SPAM your notifications.

 ## What This Solves

 The Sentinels produce a sensor with a rich set of attributes: not just a count, but a list of exactly which batteries are low (with percentage, battery type, and area) or which entities have gone quiet (with the reason and how long).
 That detail is the whole point of building a sensor instead of a one-shot notifier.
-But a sensor does not notify you on its own; you need something that reads it and decides when and how to alert you.
+But a sensor does not notify you on its own; it needs something that reads it and decides when and how to alert you.

-This is a companion to the two Sentinel sensor blueprints, and it does nothing on its own.
-Build a Sentinel first, it creates the sensor, then build this to notify from it:
+This is a companion to the two Sentinel sensor blueprints, and does nothing on its own.
+Build a Sentinel first, it creates the sensor, then build this to notify it:

 - [**Battery Sentinel**](https://github.com/TheThinkingHome/Automations/blob/main/blueprints/template/battery_sentinel.md) counts the batteries running low.
 - [**Entity Sentinel**](https://github.com/TheThinkingHome/Automations/blob/main/blueprints/template/entity_sentinel.md) catches entities that have gone quiet, unavailable or frozen at their last value.

 Because it reads the structured attributes, it can do two things the common notifier blueprints cannot.
 It can name what is wrong, "Master Bath Motion (12%, CR2450)", not just "3 batteries low."
-And it can notify you only when the situation has changed, so it does not nag you every cycle about the same three batteries or entities you already know about.
+It can notify you only when the situation has changed, so it does not repeat every cycle about the same three batteries or entities you already know about.
 This companion comes from **The Thinking Home** at [xeazy.com](https://xeazy.com).
 The full design and worked examples are in the [article](https://xeazy.com/battery-entity-sentinel-blueprints/).

 ## Built on Request, and Why It Is an Alpha

 Every other blueprint from The Thinking Home grew out of my own house.
 The sensors and automations behind them ran on my system for years before I shared them, so the reliability was already settled.
-My job was to generalize what already worked: make it configurable, document it, smooth the edges, and hand over something I already trusted.
+I generalized what already worked: made it configurable, documented it, smoothed the edges, and handed over something I already trusted.

 This one is different.
 It did not run quietly for years in my walls.
-It was asked for, by the community, for a problem the existing tools cannot solve.
-So I built it: imagined, drafted, edited, reimagined, debugged, and am still testing it as hard as I can in one house and an adversarial test suite allows.
+It was asked for, by the community, for a problem that existing tools cannot solve.
+So I built it: imagined, drafted, edited, reimagined, debugged, and am still testing it as hard as I can in one house and on an adversarial test suite.

 That is why this is an **alpha** release.
 It is genuinely useful today, and I run it on my own system.
-But if you use it, you are also helping test and refine it.
+But if you use it, you are also helping to test and refine it.
 Real homes are more varied than any one setup, and the edge cases that matter most are the ones I did not imagine and cannot produce.
 If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
 That is the deal: I have done my best to build it, and the community's use is what will make it solid.

 > **The Entity mode is the newest and least-proven part.** The Battery mode has had the most testing and is the more settled of the two.
-The Entity mode was built most recently, has had the least time on real systems, and is the part most likely to change between releases, in its wording, its behavior, and its options.
+The Entity mode was built most recently, has had the least time on real systems, and is the part most likely to change between releases in its wording, its behavior, and its options.
 If you run Entity mode, treat it as the leading edge of this alpha: it is where bugs are most likely to surface and where your feedback has the most influence on what it becomes.
 Expect it to move.

 ## How it Works

 This companion watches one Sentinel family at a time.
 You set a mode, _Battery or Entity_, and point it at sensors from that family.
 If you run both Sentinels, build two copies of this companion.
-They behave differently enough, batteries are sparse and slow, entities are denser and twitchier, that keeping them separate makes each one simpler to configure and its notifications cleaner to read.
+They behave differently, batteries are sparse and slow, entities are denser and twitchier, and keeping them separate makes each one simpler to configure and its notifications cleaner to read.

 It does not poll.
 It re-evaluates the moment a watched Sentinel sensor changes, and once when Home Assistant starts.
 There is no check interval to tune, and no idle timer running in the background.
 The only scheduled event is the optional daily reminder, described below.